How do I change my account password?

 We will continue to request this important piece of information from manufacturers.
 Whenever we get it, we’ll add it to the product descriptions.
 That means you can use the search facility to search for any mention of ‘Halal’.

-How can I find out about the ethical credentials of some products?
+How can I find out about the ethical credentials of certain products?

 We use tags to mark products with the following ethical and other attributes, including: